OSSCanada/microhackfest/HOL/05_Containers/README.md

 ## Advanced:

-1. Combine the deployment Manifest and the Service Manifest into a single file and deploy to a new Namespace.
-    - **Hint:** Take a look at the [azure-vote.yaml](azure-vote.yaml) file that was used to deploy the full application.
-2. Add ACI Node to existing K8s Cluster and run a workload on it.
+1. Add ACI Node to existing K8s Cluster and run a workload on it.
     - **Hint:** Click [here](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-orchestrator-relationship#sample-implementation-azure-container-instances-connector-for-kubernetes) and go to **Sample Implementation** section at the bottom.
-3. Replace LoadBalancer setup in yaml file with Ingress Controller.
+2. Replace LoadBalancer setup in yaml file with Ingress Controller.
     - **Hint:** Click [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm) for a hint.